Twenty-two years after surviving breast cancer, I was diagnosed with stage IV inoperable lung cancer. This is my story.

 Rather than going to see my family doctor (long story), I went to the emergency room on August 31.
 After examining my neck and learning about my past history of breast cancer, the ER doctor felt that there was a strong possibility that I had lung cancer.
 He sent me for a chest X-ray, and it came back showing a mass or tumor in the center of my chest.
 The doctor made an appointment for me to see an ear, nose, and throat (ENT) specialist.

 The ENT did several tests, including a needle biopsy as well as one in which a tube went up my nose and down into my throat.
 Then the grueling wait began.

-The first thing that my new doctors wanted to treat were the swollen lymph nodes, which were causing me pain in my neck.
-Kind of gives you a new perspective on the saying "pain in the neck."
+The first thing that my new doctors wanted to treat was the swollen lymph nodes, which were causing me pain in my neck.
+It kind of gives you a new perspective on the saying "pain in the neck."
 They wanted to see if they could shrink the tumors, so a five-day radiation treatment started three days later.
 I was told that I may not notice any difference right away and that it could take up to one month for the tumors to shrink.
-In the meantime I was prescribed Hydromorphone for the pain.
+In the meantime, I was prescribed Hydromorphone for the pain.

 Following the radiation, chemotherapy began on November 8.
-To date I've had two complete rounds, and I have two more to go.
+To date, I've had two complete rounds, and I have two more to go.
 A round consists of a three-week period.
-During week one I have two types of chemo, and the appointment takes roughly 5-1/2 hours.
-During week two I have one type of chemo, and this appointment takes just two hours.
+During week one, I have two types of chemo, and the appointment takes roughly five and a half hours.
+During week two, I have one type of chemo, and this appointment takes just two hours.
 Week three is chemo-free, and the following week I start all over again with the next round.
 The drugs that I'm currently on for chemo are CISplatin and Gemcitabine.

 How I Deal With Life's Many Challenges